Pedagogical Approaches

 The Example of the June Beetle

 Each answer provokes an infinite wave of questions.
-Questions which may, themselves, lead to other subjects—and another adventure begins!
+Questions which may, themselves, lead to other subjects—and then another adventure begins!

 Benefits

-• No fighting to do exercises or homework;
+• No fighting to do exercises or homework.

 • The child sees their parent as a partner rather than an adversary.
-The development of the parent-child relationship is at the base of this approach;
+The development of the parent-child relationship is at the base of this approach.

-• The children take all the credit and pride for what they learn. ” I learned to read ” rather than ” Ms. Bridget (or mom!) taught me to read. ” This builds their self-confidence;
+• The children take all the credit and pride for what they learn. ” I learned to read ” rather than ” Ms. Bridget (or mom!) taught me to read. ” This builds their self-confidence.

-• Allowing the children to follow their dreams, their curiosity, and their interests is an excellent way to favor their research skills, as well as the critical and analytical skills necessary to find a job that suits them;
+• Allowing the children to follow their dreams, their curiosity, and their interests is an excellent way to favor their research skills, as well as the critical and analytical skills necessary to find a job that suits them.

-• They come to know themselves very well;
+• They come to know themselves very well.

 • The children feel a great freedom and power over how their life is organized.
 They learn to make decisions and to develop an entrepreneurial spirit, rather than simply following instructions;